Research

 Depression - It’s really not all in the mind

-The report looks at what can cause depression, from everyday stress and diet to social pressures, and shares practical ways for young people, families, and communities to reduce risks and get support.
+The report looks at the causes of depression, from everyday stress and diet to social pressures, and shares practical ways for young people, families, and communities to reduce risks and get support.

 Drawing on decades of research, the book offers guidance for supporting vulnerable people and finding strength after loss.